 cm_cat, cm_pla, and

-It is important to follow the web standard regarding the use of the hash character.
+Following the web standard regarding the use of the hash character is essential.
 It is used in a URL to indicate a fragment.
 Therefore, the number (#) character should not be used in MMC parameters.

-Vendor / Category / Placement / Item: These four MMC parameters are used to link information to a manageable four-level hierarchy.
-Although Digital Analytics recommends using each level for specific information it can be completely customized by the client.
+Vendor / Category / Placement / Item: The four MMC parameters link information to a manageable four-level hierarchy.
+Although Digital Analytics recommends using each level for specific information, the client can completely customize it.

 - Automatically group marketing links by an external vendor for comparison and audit.